we3lab/industrial-electricity-tariffs/README.md

 ## Attribution & Acknowledgements

+Casey S. Chen created the data conversion code under the guidance of Akshay K. Rao, Adhithyan Sakthivelu, Fletcher T. Chapin, and Meagan S. Mauter.

-We are working for a publication accompanying this data set, and will add the citation to attribute at that time.
+We are working for a publication accompanying this data set, and will add the citation to attribute once that is published.
 In the meantime, we recommend you cite the data descriptor from Nature Scientific Data where the data format was originally published:

 &nbsp; Chapin, F.T., Bolorinos, J. & Mauter, M.S.
 Electricity and natural gas tariffs at United States wastewater treatment plants. *Sci Data* **11**, 113 (2024).
 DOI: [10.1038/s41597-023-02886-6](https://doi.org/10.1038/s41597-023-02886-6)

-In `bibtex` format:
+In `BibTeX` format:

 ```
 @Article{Chapin2024,